-It is confirmed in the Two Sahihs that the Prophet, peace be on him, informed: “None of you truly believes until I am more beloved to him than his ownself, his children, his family and all of mankind.”3 That is, a believer will not be a true believer, until he prefers love of the Messenger, peace be upon him, over and above love for the rest of creation: for love of the Prophet follows on from love of the message with which he was sent.
+It is confirmed in the Two Sahihs that the Prophet ﷺ said: “None of you truly believes till I am more beloved to him than his own self, children, family and all of mankind.”3 That is, a believer will not be a true believer, until he prefers love of the Messenger ﷺ over and above love for the rest of creation: for love of the Prophet follows on from love of the message with which he was sent.

 Genuine love also necessitates imitation (mutaba‘ah) of, and compliance (muwafaqah) with love of the beloved matters and loathing of the detested ones.
 Allah says, mighty and majestic is He: Say: “If your fathers, your sons, your brothers, your wives, your tribe, the wealth you have amassed, the commerce you fear may slacken, and the homes you love are dearer to you than Allah and His Messenger and the struggle in His cause, then wait till Allah brings about His command; for Allah guides not the corrupt.”
-[9:24] And Allah, exalted is He, stated: Say: “If you love Allah, then follow me; for then Allah will love you and forgive you your sins.”
-[3:31]
+[Q.9:24]

 Al-Hasan [al-Basri] said: “The Prophet’s Companions asked: O Messenger of Allah, we love our Lord intensely.
 So Allah wished to make a hallmark for His love; therefore He revealed this verse.”

-The Two Sahihs narrate that the Prophet, peace be upon him, said: “There are three [qualities] which, if they are found in anyone, shall cause him to taste the sweetness of faith: that Allah and His Messenger be dearer to him than everything else; that he love a person only for Allah’s sake; and that he hate reverting to disbelief after having been rescued from it by Allah, as he would hate being cast into the fire.”4
+The Two Sahihs narrate that the Prophet ﷺ said: “There are three [qualities] which, if they are found in anyone, shall cause him to taste the sweetness of faith: that Allah and His Messenger be dearer to him than everything else; that he love a person only for Allah’s sake; and that he hate reverting to disbelief after having been rescued from it by Allah, as he would hate being cast into the fire.”4

 Whosoever loves Allah and His Messenger sincerely from his heart, it will necessitate that he loves in his heart what Allah and His Messenger love; loath what they loath; be pleased with what pleases them; and be displeased with what displeases them; and the limbs will then conform to whatever this loving and loathing necessitate.